by Nathan Hak Beer Journalist at Beerwulf 12 November 2020

 2. Affligem Blond

 One beer that fits that description no end is Affligem Blond.
-The typical Affligem yeast gives a nice, fruity touch to our our best-selling Blond.
+This special abbey beer has delicate white head and soft, rich taste.
+The typical Affligem yeast gives a nice, fruity touch to our best-selling Blond.
 This one is also a regularly cited favourite amongst the Beerwulf team.

 3. Chimay Blue